drtyhbo/drty-facebook/README.md

 to the top of the file.

 In the `MIDDLEWARE_CLASSES` section, add `facebook.middleware.FacebookMiddleware` somewhere in the array after `drty.contrib.sessions.middleware.SessionMiddleware`.
+For example:

+    MIDDLEWARE_CLASSES: [
+        drty.contrib.sessions.middleware.SessionMiddleware,
+        facebook.middleware.FacebookMiddleware
+    ]

-You must also add:
+And finally, you must also add:

     FB: {
         APP_ID: 'PUT YOUR APP ID HERE'
     }

-to your settings hash, and replace the placeholder text with your app id.
+to your settings hash, so drty-facebook knows your Facebook app id.
+(To create one, go [here](http://www.facebook.com/developers/createapp.php))

 ## HOW DOES IT WORK?